Where to find the best afternoon tea with kids in London (2024)

-kids afternoon teas in London
+afternoon tea with kids in London

 Charlie and the Chocolate Factory Afternoon Tea at One Aldwych.
 Photo Credit One Aldwych

-If you’re looking to celebrate a special occasion or just want to treat someone then here’s our pick of the best afternoon teas for children.
 Don’t miss our pick of the best places to eat in London with kids or our guide to the best breakfasts in town.

 Disclosure: This post may contain affiliate links.
 I have been or could be if you click on a link in this post compensated via a cash payment, gift or something else of value for writing this post.
 See our full disclosure policy for more details.

-best kids afternoon tea in London
+afternoon tea with kids in London

 The Pret-a-Portea at The Berkeley Hotel.
 Photo Credit: The Berkeley Hotel

-best kids afternoon tea in London
+afternoon tea with kids in London

 The Peter Pan Afternoon Tea at The Shard.
 Photo Credit: The Shard